Coming to Emergency

 When you arrive at the Emergency Department, the first person you will meet with is a triage nurse who will assess your child's medical care needs.
 Based on this information, our staff decide who gets seen first.
 Children are treated based on need, not the order in which they arrive.
 The more seriously ill or hurt the child is, the more quickly he or she gets treated.

 After the triage nurse has assessed your child, you will be asked to register and then take a seat in the waiting room.
-As part of registration, you may be asked to fill out a Health Equity Demographic Information Form.
-This form asks patients and their caregivers to provide demographic information, such as ethnicity, spoken language, gender and income.
-We are collecting this information to learn more about our patients and families, to help us plan and improve care and services, and to ensure that we are providing the best possible care for all.
+As part of registration, you may be asked to fill out a Health Equity Demographic Information Form, called Health Equity: Your Health Matters.
+This form asks questions related to your ethnicity, gender, income and more.
+We are collecting this information to learn about health-care equity gaps and create programs and services to ensure we are providing the best care to all our patients.
+None of the information you tell us can hurt the care you receive at SickKids, but can only help us understand you and your unique needs.
 It is your choice to give SickKids this information; patient care will not be affected if you choose not to fill out a form.

 As always, the sickest patients are seen first, and families may experience much longer than normal wait times for non-emergent issues.